emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Description ==

-E-MAILiT Share Buttons can be deployed on any WordPress powered site to to help people share to over 130 social sharing services.
+E-MAILiT Share Buttons can be deployed on any WordPress powered site to help people share to over 130 social sharing services.

 = Sharing and Following Buttons (2 in 1): Grow Your Website and Build Your Community =